Casino Boat Singapore

 A round-trip by ferry to the ship, with meals and drinks provided for, costs $45.
 Senior citizens even enjoy special concession rates of just $25 on the evening ferry.

-Clearly the appeal of Aegean Paradise is geared towards elderly gamblers like Mr Lim looking for a days fun and hoping to strike riches.
+Clearly the appeal of Aegean Paradise is geared towards elderly gamblers like Mr Lim looking for a day’s fun and hoping to strike riches.

-Most are regulars who have been frequenting the ship’s predecessor, MV Leisure World, which had operated off Singapore since 2000 and was the only one of three casino ships to remain afloat after the opening of the IRs.Casino boat singapore promotion
+Most are regulars who have been frequenting the ship’s predecessor, MV Leisure World, which had operated off Singapore since 2000 and was the only one of three casino ships to remain afloat after the opening of the IRs.Yet many of these gamblers do not think they are addicts.

 Most whom I spoke to made the one-hour ferry trip because they want to escape their monotonous lives on the mainland but do not want to take a long coach ride to Genting or Kuala Lumpur.